 How To Bake Fish In Parchment

 If you’re looking for the one stop shop of easy and healthy recipes, then this is the one for you.
 By using pretty much any veggies or herbs you have around the house and nice piece of fish, you’re able to whip up a light and simple recipe in a matter of minutes.
 In our version, we went all out with sliced squash, fennel, peppers, green onions, lemon, white wine and fresh tarragon.
 However, you can get as creative as you want.
 We’ve seen a number of different versions including everything from capers to just a little lemon and garlic.
 The best thing about this is the easy clean-up, no-mess parchment paper method that leaves everything tender, flaky and full of flavor.
-Learn how to make a basic fish en papillote with our online chef course instructor in this easy to follow video tutorial.
+Learn how to make a basic fish en papillote with our online instructor, Chef Cesar, in this easy to follow video tutorial.

 Baked Fish In Parchment